Thursday Night Football SGP, props: Buccaneers vs. Falcons same-game parlay bets

 The first opportunity to make a Week 15 NFL SGP comes when the Tampa Bay Buccaneers host the Atlanta Falcons on 'Thursday Night Football.'
 Making NFL picks on the money line could be of interest for some with their TNF SGP, but perhaps there are better options.
 Not only have these teams split their last 20 meetings, but their all-time series is also evenly split with 32 wins apiece.
 Thus, your 'Thursday Night Football' same-game parlay may want to rely on NFL player props, spread bets and total predictions.

 The Over has hit in four of the last five Atlanta games, while it's also hit in three of the last five Tampa games.
-If interested in prop bets for your NFL same-game parlay, then there are intriguing ones for the likes of Bijan Robinson, Baker Mayfield, Bucky Irving and Mike Evans, who is questionable to return after being out since Week 7.
+If interested in prop bets for your NFL same-game parlay, then there are intriguing ones for the likes of Bijan Robinson, Baker Mayfield, Bucky Irving and Mike Evans, who is active but is expected to be on a snap count.
 Before locking in any Falcons vs. Buccaneers picks for your 'Thursday Night Football' SGP, be sure to see the Buccaneers vs. Falcons prop predictions powered by SportsLine's Machine Learning AI.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins, on picks like Bucky Irving going over 61.5 rushing yards.
 Bet it at DraftKings right here: